cs107-BCXY/cs107-FinalProject/README.md

 #### Testing

+To run the tests, you can execute

+    python -m unittest discover -s tests -p 'test_*.py'

-To run the tests, you can run the test driver script.
+Alternatively, you can run the test driver script.
 The default testing framework is [`unittest`](https://docs.python.org/3/library/unittest.html) and can be run with:

     bash tests/run_tests.sh